Francesco-Chen/cloudflare-worker-reverse-proxy/README.md

 # cloudflare-worker-reverse-proxy

-### Reverse proxy a web page using Cloudflare worker.
+Reverse proxy a web page using Cloudflare worker.

+### How to use:
+copy and insert your hostname that you want to do reverse proxy on Cloudflare worker

 ```js
 addEventListener(